bruchh/co-creating/toolkit/docs/achieving-impact/index.md

   position="Citizen Scientist, Düsseldorf"
 />

-This chapter gives practical tips on how your 'Co-creating our city' project can achieve the following two key aims: (1) bringing the results back to (young) people and communities in your city, and (2) motivating city leaders to act on the findings.
+This chapter gives practical tips on how your 'Co-Creating Our City' project can achieve the following two key aims: (1) bringing the results back to (young) people and communities in your city, and (2) motivating city leaders to act on the findings.